cassianorcarneiro/pyrefactor-agent/README.md

 ---
 ### AI Assistance Disclosure
 The codebase architecture, organizational structure, and stylistic formatting of this repository were refactored and optimized leveraging [Claude](https://www.anthropic.com/claude) by Anthropic.
 All core business logic and intellectual property remain the work of the repository authors and are governed by the project's license.

+---

+> Built on the principle that useful AI shouldn't require giving up your data.